chintal/bootstraps/cmake/README.md

   * Acquire the project by `svn` or so.

   * You should already have a `toolchain` file for the desired toolchain for your system.
-In not, a sample should be available in the project tree.
+In not, samples should be available in `resources/toolchains`. repository.
 Adapt it to match your system.

   * Navigate to the build folder.